hazelcast/hazelcast-reference-manual/src/WebSessionReplication.md

 [Filter](#filter-based-web-session-replication) based web session replication has the option to use a map with High-Density Memory Store to keep your session objects.
 Note that High-Density Memory Store is available in <font color="##153F75">**Hazelcast Enterprise HD**</font>.
 Please refer to the [High-Density Memory Store section](#high-density-memory-store) for details on this feature.

-[Filter](#filter-based-web-session-replication) based web session replication is an open source feature.
-But if you have <font color="#3981DB">**Hazelcast Enterprise**</font>, you can use this replication with a map that has High-Density Memory Store.

 ### Filter Based Web Session Replication